Pennsylvania Railroad class T1

 The Pennsylvania Railroad (PRR) class T1 duplex-drive 4-4-4-4 steam locomotives, introduced in 1942 with two prototypes and later in 1945-1946 with 50 production examples, were the last steam locomotives built for the PRR and arguably its most controversial.
 They were ambitious, technologically sophisticated, powerful, fast and distinctively streamlined by Raymond Loewy.
 However, they were also prone to wheelslip both when starting and at speed, in addition to being complicated to maintain and expensive to run.
 The PRR decided in 1948 to place diesel locomotives on all express passenger trains, leaving unanswered questions as to whether the T1's flaws were solvable, especially taking into account that the two prototypes did not have the problems inherent to the production units.

 An article appearing in a 2008 issue of the Pennsylvania Railroad Technical and Historical Society Magazine showed that inadequate training for engineers transitioning to the T1 may have led to excessive throttle applications, resulting in driver slippage.
 Another root cause of wheelslip was faulty "spring equalization": The stiffnesses of the springs supporting the locomotive over the axles were not adjusted to properly equalize the wheel-to-track forces.
 The drivers were equalized together but not equalized with the engine truck.
 In the production fleet the PRR equalized the engine truck with the front engine and the trailing truck with the rear engine, which helped to solve the wheelslip problem.

-Development
+Historical development

 No. 6110, the "sister" prototype of class T1 prototype No. 6111.
 Its streamlined casing was designed by renowned industrial designer Raymond Loewy.